 When Hotjar is the Right Analytics Platform

-- Early on, Hotjar gives you access to a lot of different tools to understand and analyze your funnel and get feedback on your landing pages and website.
+- Early on, Hotjar gives you access to a lot of different data analytics software to understand and analyze your funnel and get feedback on your landing pages and website.

 - With Hotjar, you can run surveys and recruit site visitors for usability tests.